Today we’re doing a review of Income League by Jamie Lewis and Matthew Neer.

 Let’s quickly recap what we’ve uncovered so far:

-Both of these guys are famous for creating so-called get-rich-quick schemes that are here today and gone tomorrow.
+Both of these guys are famous for creating so-called get-rich-quick schemes that are here today, gone tomorrow.

 These people think it’s OK to lie about their product.